forgenie/diamond-foundry/README.md

 # Diamond Foundry

 Welcome to the Diamond Foundry repository!
-This project is focused on creating a powerful system for managing universal and reusable smart contracts by leveraging the [EIP2535 Diamond Proxy Standard](https://eips.ethereum.org/EIPS/eip-2535).
+This public project is focused on creating a powerful system for managing universal and reusable smart contracts by leveraging the [EIP2535 Diamond Proxy Standard](https://eips.ethereum.org/EIPS/eip-2535).

 This repository contains the core code for the